KaotoIO/kaoto-ui/CONTRIBUTING.md

 If you have a bug or a suggestion for a new feature, you can create new issues.
 Always **use one of the templates available** and answer as many of the questions as you can.

-If you are **submitting a bug**, provide a simple step by step explanation on how to reproduce it and what is the expected outcome.
+If you are **submitting a bug**, provide a simple step by step explanation of how to reproduce it and what is the expected outcome.

 If you are **submitting a feature**, be ready to follow up and contribute with its development.
 Features that are proposed but don't have funds or developers ready to implement it may be closed due to not enough interest raised.
 If you can't fund or implement it yourself and